simonthor/simonthor.github.io/README.md

 While the uncompiled code and the compiled code are usually updated to the same version, there may occasionally be a delay until the `master` branch has been updated.

+## License
+The license for the code can be found (here)[LICENSE].
+This license does not cover text about me and all images on the website.
+These are instead copyrighted.

 ------
 :arrow_down: **Auto-generated text below** :arrow_down: